 Graph Commons workshops focus on the use of complex networks through mapping and visual analysis in order to expand your thinking about the network as a creative and critical medium.
-Workshop participants use the Graph Commons platform for collaborative mapping, analysis, and as a diagrammatic knowledge base.
-The workshop asks how to map complex networks, how to read those networks with methods such as graph analysis, and also includes practice-based work sketching diagrams, drawing graphs, and more.
+Workshop participants use the Graph Commons platform for collaborative mapping, analyzing, and publishing data networks.
+The workshop asks how to extract models from complex systems, how to read those networks with methods such as graph analysis, and also includes practice-based work sketching diagrams, drawing graphs, and more.
 As a workshop participant, you gain creative skills to answer your complex data questions, which would then inform your decisions.

 Graph Commons workshops are designed and delivered by a team of experts with many years of experience creating, maintaining and supporting data projects around the world.